Have you appointed your U.S. Partnership Representative? What you need to know

 POOL OF EXPERIENCED PARTNERSHIP REPRESENTATIVES

-A pool of highly skilled and experienced compliance specialists with extensive fund governance and regulatory experience.
+- A pool of highly skilled and experienced regulatory compliance specialists with extensive fund governance and regulatory experience.

 GLOBAL FIRM WITH LOCAL KNOWLEDGE

-8 global locations servicing clients across 6 time zones with a robust U.S. presence.
+- 14 global jurisdictions servicing clients across 6 time zones with a robust U.S. presence.

 For additional information, please contact your usual Waystone professional.